 What sets us apart from other communities?

-The Lac du Bonnet area is especially unique in three ways.
+The Lac du Bonnet area is especially unique in two ways.
 First, our immigration mix has brought people from over 25 different countries.
 For instance the Swedes, Finns, and Latvians settled in the farmland east of the Winnipeg River while the Poles, Ukrainians and Germans settled the land to the west and south, the French from Quebec came to work in the lumber camps.
 The Hutterites came to take advantage of the available land northwest part of the RM, while the Scots and the Anglos came to provide many of the services and businesses the community needed.
-There are many others you could readily add to this short list.

 Founding Board Members: (1988)

 |Bruneau, Louis||Lesko, Joan|

 The Lac du Bonnet & District Historical Society operates the seasonal Lac du Bonnet District Museum located in Halliday Park.
 It has been open since the summer of 2011.